Thank You To Our Judicial Reception Sponsors!

 Mentors are important for attorneys in any stage of their career- and for newly admitted attorneys and student members, they are even more so.
 The CDWBA e-Mentorship Program will be focused on creating professional relationships with CDWBA attorneys who can...

-REBECCA HARP/ PRESIDENT ELECT
+REBECCA HARP/ PRESIDENT

 Rebecca Harp is an Assistant Public Defender in Albany County.
 She currently represents individuals charged with a variety of criminal charges.